rokka-io/rokka-site/source/_references/10-operations.md

     - `mask`: Returns the alpha channel as grayscale image, removing all other information, including the actual alpha channel.
     - `extract`: Returns just the alpha channel of an image.
     - `remove`: Removes the alpha channel from an image.
+    - `apply`: Applies an opacity to an image, needs also the property `opacity`

 ### Autorotate